A List Of Flower Seeds To Sow In Autumn In Australia

 My Autumn Favourite Flowers

 • For autumn I have sourced and grown out for seed some new and exciting flower varieties.
-Some of these include the hard to find Poppy colibri pastello and salmonato all the way from their home town in Italy.
-These bloom in huge soft peachy and salmon papery flowers.
+Some of these include the hard to find Poppy colibri all the way from their home town in Italy.
+These bloom in huge soft peachy, salmon, lemon and dusky rose papery flowers.

-• New to our seed collection are ranunculus seeds, these much sort after blooms and are more known from growing from corms.
+• I have extended our ranunculus seed collection, these much sort after blooms and are more known from growing from corms.
 Growing from seed will take a little longer and a bit more patience but well worth the way come early spring.
 We currently have quite the range including marshmellow, salmon, cream, pastel, wine, purple jean, porcelaine and chamallow

-• This autumn I have sown the rainbow of strawflowers, from frosted sulpher to deep cranberry rose.
+• This autumn I have sown the rainbow of strawflowers, from frosted sulpher to deep purple red.
 When sowing the seeds don't forget they need light to germinate, so surface sow with a layer of vermiculite on top.

 • Whimsical larkspur is a must for the cooler seasons.
 When starting them from seed pre-chill the seeds at 2°C for 7 days to improve germination and do not germinate well when soil temperatures are above 13°C. Cover lightly with soil as darkness is required for germination.